 LA should also consider that even if they are not using some of the analysis and information at that moment, they may well have a need for the historical data in future years and may find it harder to secure from data sources after that period has elapsed.
 Loading data into Nexus is an easy task and we would recommend it just becomes standard practice when new data becomes available.

 LAs have a statutory duty to submit data to DfE for EYFSP, Phonics and Key Stage 1 on behalf of their schools.
 Once LAs have imported data submitted by schools, Keypas can generate files in the right format to upload to DfE through Collect.

 While LAs do not have a statutory duty to submit Key Stage 2 teacher assessment in writing – schools can upload their assessments directly to DfE via Primary Assessment Gateway – some LAs may choose to do so for some or all of their schools (by agreement), and again Keypas facilitates this by generating the files needed.

-LAs do not have a role in submitting census data, Key Stage 2 test results or Key Stage 4 results, but Keypas also allows LAs to import these datasets in order to power Nova and Insight reports.
+LAs do not have a role in submitting Key Stage 2 test results or Key Stage 4 results, but Keypas also allows LAs to import these datasets in order to power Nova and Insight reports.
 While use of Keypas is not involved in School Census returns to the DfE, LA loading school census data through Keypas allows attainment data to be contextualised and census cohort analysis.